-Did you know it was Swedish Cinnamon Bun day Kannelbullensdag on 4th October!
-When Swedes, and it seems the rest of the world indulge in even more of these moreish spiced buns than usual.
-A date I can easily remember because it’s also my niece’s birthday too!
+Did you know that 4th October is Swedish Cinnamon Bun Day—Kanelbullens Dag?
+On this day, Swedes (and, it seems, the rest of the world) enjoy even more of these irresistible spiced buns than usual.
+It’s an easy date for me to remember since it’s also my niece’s birthday!

-If you follow my blog you’ll know that I have several recipes for flavoured Swedish buns on my site, (the Vanilla Buns are to die for) however I haven’t shared Cinnamon Buns with the tangzhong method before.
-These tempting, sweet, enriched, yeasted buns are flavoured with cardamom, filled with a sweet cinnamon butter and then delicately sprinkled with sugar nibs are now my default recipe because they are so fluffy and light.
-Adding in this simple step to the process is well worth doing, trust me.
+If you follow my blog, you’ll know I have several flavoured Swedish bun recipes (the Vanilla Buns are to die for!).
+However, I haven’t shared Cinnamon Buns using the tangzhong method until now.
+These sweet, cardamom-infused buns, filled with cinnamon butter and sprinkled with sugar nibs, have become my go-to recipe for their fluffy, light texture.
+Trust me, this simple extra step is worth it!

-My preference is to use fresh yeast but I know it’s not readily available.
-(You could try asking artisan bakeries to sell you some).
-Fast action yeast would be my second choice.
-I also highly recommend you prove the dough in the fridge overnight.
-This gives the dough plenty of time to rest and it is much easier to work with from cold.
-Just remember to leave the cinnamon butter at room temperature for easy spreading.
-If you have chilled the dough overnight you can speed proving time up by placing the buns in the oven, SWITCHED OFF with a bowl of freshly boiled water, don’t cover them.
+I also suggest letting the dough rise in the fridge overnight; place in a plastic box with a lid, with room for it to expand or in bowl in a large freezer bag and seal.
+This gives it plenty of time to rest, making it much easier to work with while cold.
+Just remember to keep the cinnamon butter at room temperature for easy spreading.
+If you’ve chilled the dough overnight, you can speed up the final rise by placing the buns in an oven (turned off) with a bowl of freshly boiled water nearby—no need to cover them.

 Fluffy Swedish Cinnamon Buns